StrongKey/fido2/README.md

 * [What is FIDO?](https://fidoalliance.org/what-is-fido/)
 * [The FIDO2 Project](https://fidoalliance.org/fido2/)

-## Installation
+## Documentation

-* Follow [the installation instructions](docs/Installation_Guide_Linux.md) to download SKFS and get it running as a stand-alone server.
+* [SKFS Administration Guide](https://github.com/StrongKey/fido2/blob/master/docs/SKFS_Administration_Guide.pdf): Full Installation/Upgrade, Configuration, and Administration Guide in PDF format
-* Follow [the clustering instructions](docs/Clustering_Guide_Linux.md) to download SKFS and get it running as a cluster.
+* [Installation instructions](docs/Installation_Guide_Linux.md): Download SKFS and get it running as a stand-alone server

-## Upgrade
+* [Clustering instructions](docs/Clustering_Guide_Linux.md): Download SKFS and get it running as a cluster
-Follow [the upgrade instructions](docs/Upgrade_Guide_Linux.md) to upgrade your current version of SKFS to the latest.
+* [Upgrade instructions](docs/Upgrade_Guide_Linux.md): Upgrade SKFS to the latest version

 ## Sample Applications
 Sample code is provided with a brief explanation of what each sample does: